PGY2 Application Process

 Residency candidates must hold a Pharm.D. degree from an ACPE-accredited school of pharmacy, have completed a PGY1 pharmacy residency and either hold a current California pharmacist license or be licensed in the state of California by September 1st of the residency year.

 Criteria for selection to the City of Hope Pharmacy Practice Residency Program include:

 Each residency candidate should possess a GPA of at least 3.0 and will be given the opportunity during the interview to address any significant findings in the academic record.
 Each residency candidate is asked to submit a copy of their pharmacy school transcript.
 All members of the Resident Selection Committee review this document.

 Each residency candidate is asked to submit three letters of reference as part of his or her application.
 All members of the Resident Selection Committee review these documents.

 Each residency candidate is asked to submit a personal statement of intent for the City of Hope Pharmacy Practice Residency Program.
 All members of the Resident Selection Committee review this document.

 Each residency candidate who has passed the other selection requirements is granted an interview, where he/she is asked a series of questions.
 Each response is rated on verbal communication skills, poise and personal presentation, leadership abilities, professional competence, and degree of match between the resident’s needs and that of the program.

 Resident Selection Committee

-As described in the Application Process section, the Resident Selection Committee is responsible for interviewing and reviewing application materials of each residency candidate.
+The Resident Selection Committee is responsible for interviewing and reviewing application materials of each residency candidate.
 This committee consists of selected preceptors, members of the residency management team and current residents.